-#150 Experimental Chemistry: ♦
+#150 Experimental Chemistry: ◆

 This college preparatory, lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
-Students are expected to have strong math skills, as this is an integral part of a good science background.
+Math is integrated throughout the course for making numerical predictions and for data analysis.
 Exemplary learning dispositions are key to success.
-The course includes extensive laboratory work and individual research on chemistry-related societal issues.
+The course includes extensive laboratory work.
 Students will be using a variety of technological applications throughout the year.
-Students should expect to gain deeper understanding of that matter that makes up our world and how the chemical reactions that make and change that matter occur.
+Students should expect to gain a deeper understanding of the matter that makes up our world and how the chemical reactions that make and change that matter occur.

-Prerequisite: B or better in Biology or Earth Systems Science, B or better in Algebra I, concurrent or previous enrollment in an Algebra II course, AND teacher recommendation.
+Prerequisite: B or better in Biology or Earth Systems Science, B or better in Algebra I, successful completion of Geometry, AND teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Science.

-#161 Action Physics: ♦
+#162 Introduction to Physics: